 HVAC Background Noise

 Table 1.
-Minimum composite sound transmission class ratings or noise isolation class for adjacent spaces
+Minimum composite sound transmission class ratings for adjacent spaces

 Table 2.
 Reverberation time requirements

 For all large conference rooms and auditoriums seating more than 50 persons, evaluate whether sound reinforcement and AV playback capabilities are needed.
 If needed, the sound reinforcement systems must meet the following criteria: